AliceO2Group/Monitoring/doc/system-implementation.md

 #### 3.4.1 Data organisation
 In order to scale the storage efficiently it is foreseen to use multiple instances of InfluxDB.
 In addition, single [ifql](https://github.com/influxdata/ifql/) process will serve READ queries from all the instances.

 (...)

 #### 3.4.2 Retention Policies and Continuous Queries
-Properly set retention policies and continuous queries allow to minimise the disk usage and the computation requirement.
+Retention policies and continuous queries allow to minimise the disk usage.
 The goal is to store high time resolution data for a short period and low resolution data for longer time period.
-Usually the short period is set to a day o to a week, but it depends on the use cases.
-In order to evaluate the best value for our use-cases, real monitoring data is needed in order estimate the disk usage of both the retention policies.
-More details on the configuration on continuous queries and retention policies will be provided in the later stage.
+In order to adjust continuous queries and retention policies for the O<sup>2</sup> sample monitoring data is required.
+The details are tracked in the [OMON-123](https://alice.its.cern.ch/jira/browse/OMON-123) issue.

+(...)

 ### 3.5 Grafana - Dashboards
 [Grafana](https://grafana.com) was chosen as data visualisation tool.
 It allows to create custom dashboards easily.